Before You Visit Riga: A Traveler’s Guide to Latvia’s Occupation History and How to Travel There Thoughtfully Today

 The History You Can’t Skip: Latvia Between Two Occupations

-Latvia’s 20th century was not defined by a single rupture, but by being crushed between two empires.
+Latvia’s 20th century wasn’t defined by a single rupture, but by the fact that is was being crushed between two empires.

 In 1940, Latvia was forcibly annexed by the Soviet Union.
-A year later, Nazi Germany invaded.
-By the end of World War II, Latvia would again fall under Soviet control—a grip that would last until the restoration of independence in 1991.
+Just a year later, Nazi Germany invaded.
+By the end of World War II, Latvia fell under Soviet control once again and that Soviet death grip didn’t release until the restoration of independence in 1991.

-• Mass deportations to Siberia (by the Soviets)
+• Mass deportations of citizens to Siberia (by the Soviets)

 • The near-total destruction of Latvia’s Jewish population (by the German Nazis and their Latvian allies alike)